jujojujo2003/Ender-3-3DPrinter-Load-Cell-Bed-Leveling-Sensor/README.md

 # MGN12H-3DPrinter-LoadCell-BedLevelingSensor
- This is a Load Cell based bed leveling sensor that should mountt onto any vertical MGN12H gantry It uses
+ This is a Load Cell based bed leveling sensor that should mount onto any vertical MGN12H gantry It uses
  * [ADS1235 ADC](https://www.digikey.com/en/products/detail/texas-instruments/ADS1235QWRHMRQ1/11308865) due to its 24-bit ADC, 7.2k sampling rate, 128x PGA gain.
  * [RP2040 MCU](https://www.raspberrypi.com/products/rp2040/) to do all the processing